OpenTechSchool/html-css-beginners/source/index.rst

 Welcome
 =======

-Welcome to Open Tech School’s HTML & CSS workshop!
+Welcome to OpenTechSchool's HTML & CSS workshop!
 This course is a simple and comprehensive guide dedicated to helping beginners learn HTML and CSS.